riverrisk/conversational-factory/README.md

 The semantic naming and DNS/DHCP control-plane work is already underway in [`/Users/butterbones/semantic-dns`](/Users/butterbones/semantic-dns).

-That repository appears to cover much of the semantic registry foundation:
+That repository covers much of the semantic registry foundation:

 - ISA-95-aware naming
 - hardware and application identities